alvinuy1110/pact-jvm/pact-consumer/README.md

 ## Terminology

 * Fragment - pointer to the Pact to use
-* State - identifies a unique identifier for the MockServer to respond to
+* Interaction - identifies a unique identifier for the MockServer to respond to

 ## Writing Tests

 * Use fragments to point to the Pact by putting the methodName for the Pact

+### Matching

+Read up on the behavior for matching...https://docs.pact.io/implementation_guides/jvm/matching

-### Provide Unique/ Proper State
+### Provide Unique/ Proper Interaction State

 * This example is to give info to the Broker as well and end user what to display